konstruktoid/hardening/README.md

 ## Howto
 Start the installation of the server.
 Pick language, keyboard layout, timezone and so on as you usually would.

-Partition the system:
+### Partition the system
 /
 /boot (rw)
 /home (rw,nosuid,nodev)